Monitoring and Evaluation gives your Eco-Schools programme its credibility.

 To find topic specific tasks and activities, which show clear links to the curriculum, please see Resources where you can also find fact sheets and case studies.

-For ideas on how to measure your environmental impact, analyse, evaluate and present the data you collect, click on to each of our Ten Topics.
+For ideas on how to measure your environmental impact, analyse, evaluate and present the data you collect, click on to each of our Eleven Topics.
 You can find fact sheets and case studies in our Resources menu.

 Our partner organisations can also offer advice and information on monitoring and evaluating the topics which they support.